 The rooms and common areas each have own unique design.
 The rooms are immaculately clean and many feature large windows overlooking one of the prettiest squares in Stockholm – Norrmalmstorg Square.

-The only thing that I wish was different was the location of the breakfast area, which is in the basement floor in a windowless area.
-That’s probably why I spent better part of my stay in this hotel at the upstairs bistro, which had good food, nice atmosphere and full size windows overlooking the street.
-The separate bar is also on the first floor and gets quite full as early as 4 pm during winter days in Stockholm (it gets dark at around 3.30 pm).
+The only thing that I wish was different at Nobis Hotel was the location of the breakfast area, which is on the basement floor in a windowless room.
+That is why I spent the better part of my stay in this hotel at the upstairs bistrot, which had good food, a lively atmosphere, and floor-to-ceiling windows overlooking the street.
+The separate bar is also on the first floor and gets full as early as 4 pm during winter short days in Stockholm when it gets dark at around 3.30 pm.

 Now are you ready for the surprise?
-Are you familiar with the physiological phenomenon of “Stockholm Syndrome” – a state where hostages develop some sort of emotional connection with their capturers.
-Well – as internet tells us, a bank robbery that occurred in Stockholm in 1973 gave rise to this phenomenon and guess where was the bank?
-Right in the building, which is now occupied by Nobis Hotel and the adjacent Acne store.
+Are you familiar with the physiological phenomenon of “Stockholm Syndrome” – a state where hostages develop some sort of emotional connection with their capturers?
+Well – as the internet tells us, a bank robbery that occurred in Stockholm in 1973 gave rise to this phenomenon, and guess where the bank was located?
+Right in the building, which is now occupied by the Nobis Hotel and the adjacent Acne store.

 Four bank employees were held hostage by a prison escapee during the robbery for six days.
 During that short time frame, the hostages grew an intense connection with their capturer, thus the term “Stockholm Syndrome”.
 The connection was so strong that the police suspected that some of the hostages could also be a part of the robbery plot, but that was not the case.